 In a circumstance where the customer

-provides an AOA but subsequently fails to comply with the requirements of Part C clauses 9.6, 16, 18, 20,21, 22, 23, 24, 25 or 37.5, or
+provides an AOA but subsequently fails to comply with the requirements of clauses 5.6, 12, 14, 16,17, 1.1, 19, 20, 21 or 33.5, or

 cancels the Booked Elevation Capacity;

-the Booked Elevation Capacity and Confirmed Elevation Period may be cancelled by GrainCorp and the customer will forfeit any Booking Fee previously paid, and / or remain liable for any Booking Fee agreed to under Part C clauses 9.3, 9.5 and 9.9 (even if not yet invoiced).
+the Booked Elevation Capacity and Confirmed Elevation Period may be cancelled by GrainCorp and the customer will forfeit any Booking Fee previously paid, and / or remain liable for any Booking Fee agreed to under clauses 5.3, 5.5 and 5.9 (even if not yet invoiced).

 Where a customer executes Booked Elevation Capacity and the total tonnage elevated is less than the booked tonnage for which a Booking Fee has been paid, GrainCorp will rebate to the customer an amount at the relevant Booking Fee rate equivalent to the difference between the booked tonnage and the actual tonnage elevated, up to an amount not exceeding 10% of the original Booking Fee amount.